F.A.Q. - Frequently Asked Questions

 Is there a map to the walking routes in the area?

 Yes!
-Please ask in reception, and we will give you a copy of our map.
-More extensive (and artistic) maps can be found on the walls the lodge dining room, the campsite nsaka, and the Kankonde Nsaka.
+In fact, you can download a .pdf copy by clicking HERE, or ask in reception, and we will give you a paper copy.
+More extensive (and artistic) maps can be found on the walls the lodge dining room, the campsite nsaka, and the Kankonde Nsaka - and if you're a keen birder, you can get an version annotated with top sites for spotting key species HERE or in reception.

 Is it safe to walk without a guide?